Quinton-Mincy/biggest_square/README.md

 ## Complexity

 The space complexity and time complexity of this algorithm is O(n*m), where n*m is the toal number of points on the input matrix.
 Our algorithm allocates a matrix of size n*m and visits each point one time.
-In practice, this will result in a O(n<sup>2</sup>) complexity because the grid needs to be a square, so for a valid coordinate plane, *n* will always equal *m.
+In practice, this will result in a O(n<sup>2</sup>) complexity because the grid needs to be a square, so for a valid coordinate plane, *n* will always equal *m*.

 ## Summary